bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 1.md

 ### A Deal in the Dark

-**Harlow,** you travel ahead of a small merchant.
+**[[Harlow]],** you travel ahead of a small merchant.
 Hours before, he had given you a handful of coin, with the promise for more if you safely delivered him to one of the so-called "grease-pits," a nickname for the places where smugglers, thieves, criminals, and generally dangerous people tend to be found.
 The job is straightforward: bring him to the location, make the trade, and get him back.
 As the merchant leads you down a cramped, refuse-filled alley, he begins to fidget, his eyes darting from shadow to shadow.
 He stops abruptly, his voice a nervous whisper.
 "It's just up ahead.
 The spot, I mean.
 Are you ready?"

 **What do you say in response?
 Describe the merchant to me—is he slimy, timid, or something else entirely?**